RDF Stream Taxonomy: Systematizing RDF Stream Types in Research and Practice: Literature Review

 Time-Annotated RDF (TA-RDF)~\cite{rodriguez2009semantic} is an alternative RDF representation for the timestamped stream problem (more precisely, TA-RDF has a direct translation to RDF).
 It identifies each stream element as an URI node in an RDF graph.
 The data relevant to that stream element is then attached to the node.
 This boils down to each stream element being an RDF graph in which a single node serves as the ``point of entry''.
-This model is notably less flexible than the RSP Data Model.
+This model is notably less flexible than the RSP Data Model, as it requires the entire content of each stream element to be connected to this single node.
 A similar approach is used by Stream Containers~\cite{schraudner2022stream}, a framework for publishing RDF streams on the Web.
-There, a stream is a sequence of unnamed RDF graphs that are referenced by their URIs.
-Each URI points to a node (the subject) within one of the graphs, and the temporal information is also contained within this graph.
+There, a stream is a sequence of unnamed RDF graphs that are referenced by URIs.
+This is not the same as RDF named graphs, as each URI instead points to a node (the element's subject) within one of the unnamed graphs, and the temporal information is also contained within this graph.

 One auxiliary RDF stream definition also appears in this category.
 The VoCaLS vocabulary for describing linked streams~\cite{tommasini2018vocals} defines an RDF stream as a potentially infinite sequence of RDF graphs and/or triples.
-This definition is used in practice in the RDF4J API~\cite{tommasini2021rsp4j}, whose YASPER implementation can consume streams of RDF graphs or RDF triples.
+This definition is used in practice in the RSP4J API~\cite{tommasini2021rsp4j}, whose YASPER implementation can consume streams of RDF graphs or RDF triples.